beling/MPHF-Experiments/README.md

 This might take about 5-15 minutes because of the large number of competitors.
 You can then run one of the benchmarks, for example `./build/TablePHast --help` or `./build/Comparison --help`.

+If you encounter problems, see the section on [compilation issues](#compilation-problems).

 ### Reproducing results from the paper *PHast - Perfect Hashing made fast*

 (Piotr Beling, Peter Sanders, *PHast -- Perfect Hashing made fast*, SIAM Symposium on Algorithm Engineering and Experiments ALENEX26, 2026; [preprint available on arXiv](https://arxiv.org/abs/2504.17918))